-As a representative of Nestlé, he is a member of the Board of Directors of Cereal Partners Worldwide S.A., Switzerland, of the Regional Board of Directors of the Consumer Goods Forum in Latin America and of Froneri Lux Topco Sàrl, Luxembourg.
+In 2022, he was appointed CEO of Zone Latin America.
+As a representative of Nestlé, he is a member of the Board of Directors of Cereal Partners Worldwide S.A., Switzerland, of the Regional Board of Directors of the Consumer Goods Forum in Latin America, of Froneri Lux Topco Sàrl, Luxembourg, and of the Executive Committee of the World Business Council for Sustainable Development.